 The flexible nature of change that we have seen in children and adolescents, when they experience the method to prevent bullying, makes us think of a future in which an educational system that takes everyone's personal interest into account has been established, in order to be able to identify and develop the most valuable assets of human beings, their creative capacity, and thereby make them emerge stronger from the constant violence that young people experience and sometimes engage in within the difficult world around them.

-It is not easy the task of helping those who suffer so much from this inexorable violence that is violence between equals, the violence that our children suffer at school on a daily basis and the violence that they can exert on themselves on the subject of the high tendency to alcohol and drug use.
-We maintain that the first voice of the Prevention in Act network is the children, and it is our intention, based on these parameters articulated from our research work, to continue creating prevention networks so that we can think and work together as a society.
+Helping those who suffer so much from this violence between peers, the violence that our children suffer from at school on a daily basis, and the violence that they can inflict on themselves with the strong tendency towards alcohol and drug consumption, is not an easy task.
+We believe that the first voice in the Prevention in Act network belongs to our young people, and based on the conveying the parameters established in our research work, we aim to continue creating prevention networks so that we can think and work together as society.